 A low carb and Keto friendly version of stuffing with cubes of herbed bread and ground sausage making a perfect edition to your Thanksgiving feast!

-This stuffing will not leave you feeling deprived this Thanksgiving!
-If you are looking for a stuffing that most resembles traditional stuffing made with herb bread/croutons, this recipe will deliver!
+This low carb stuffing will not leave you feeling deprived this Thanksgiving!
+If you are looking for the perfect homemade substitute for stuffing mix, this sausage stuffing made with herb bread/crouton will deliver!

-I make my own herb bread to cube up and use in this stuffing.
-It’s an extra step, but trust me when I tell you it is SO worth it!
+I make my own herb bread to cube up and use in this Keto stuffing recipe.
+It's an extra step, but trust me when I tell you it is SO worth it!

 Crumbled sausage, celery, fennel and chopped pecans are also in this delicious dish, along with my Homemade Chicken Stock.
-Once you make this low carb and Keto friendly version, you will see there is no reason to cheat with traditional stuffing!
+Once you make this low carb and Keto friendly version, you'll see there is no reason to cheat with traditional stuffing!

 - Almond Flour